ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 The job should now be shown as running in the UI and if you click the job name you will get information regarding the job, as in ***Fig. 3***.

 ![alt text](images/flink_running_job.PNG)
-***Fig. 3** Flink Web UI showing the job*
+***Fig. 3** Flink Web UI showing the job.*

-The Elasticsearch [http://localhost:9200](http://localhost:9200) database should now also contain records, which you can check using the URL's above.
+The Elasticsearch [http://localhost:9200](http://localhost:9200) database should now contain records, which you can inspect using the URL's above.

 **You can now look at the Kibana Dashboard showing the QA metrics generated**.
 Going to Kibana [http://localhost:5601](http://localhost:5601), and navigating to **Dashboards in the sidebar** and then selecting the *"Signal Quality Assessment Prototype Dashboard"* should bring up a page showing the live metrics (click refresh to update them), the dashboard should appear as in ***Fig.4***.

 ![alt text](images/kibana_dashboard.PNG)
 ***Fig. 4** Kibana Dashboard showing metrics calculated by the Flink job.*

-On Kibana there is a dashboard showing the different QA metrics.

-To shut it down.
+To shut down the example.
 ```
 sudo docker-compose down
 ```